top of page

 Do you respect the personal boundaries of addicts?

-It is important to respect the decisions and boundaries of others, especially when it comes to alcohol consumption.
-Each person has their reasons for deciding not to drink, whether related to personal health, religious beliefs, or simply personal preference.
+It is important to respect the decisions and personal boundaries of others, especially when it comes to alcohol consumption.
+Every person has their own reasons for deciding not to drink, whether they are related to personal health, religious beliefs, or simply personal preferences.
 If someone clearly states that they do not drink, it is important to support that decision.
-It is essential to be aware that insisting on alcohol consumption can deeply push someone into an unwanted state from which they find it difficult to escape.
-Let's respect someone's choices and boundaries.

 Three_Stages_Alcohol_Disorder_Cycle_Brain_Graphic_English.jpg